bufbuild/buf-action/README.md

     version: 1.34.0
 ```

-If no version is specified in the workflow config, the action will resolve the version in order of precendence:
+If no version is specified in the workflow config, the action will resolve the version in order of precedence:
 - A version specified in the environment variable `${BUF_VERSION}`.
 - The version of `buf` that is already installed on the runner (if it exists).
 - The latest version of the `buf` binary from the official releases on GitHub.

 ### Authentication

-[Publishing schemas](https://buf.build/docs/bsr/module/publish) to the Buf Schema Registry (BSR) provides a seamless
+[Publishing schemas](https://buf.build/docs/bsr/module/publish) to the BSR provides a seamless
 way for consumers of your APIs to generate code.
 Authenticating with the BSR is required for both the push and archive label steps.

-To authenticate with the BSR, set the inputs `username` and `token`.
+To authenticate with the BSR, set the parameters `username` and `token`.
 The `username` and `token` values should be
 [stored as secrets in the repository settings](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions).
-The `token` value can be [generated from the Buf Schema Registry UI](https://buf.build/docs/bsr/authentication#create-an-api-token).
+The `token` value can be [generated from the BSR UI](https://buf.build/docs/bsr/authentication#create-an-api-token).

 ```yaml
 - uses: bufbuild/buf-action@v0.1